coverclock/com-diag-hazer/ISSUES.md

 As of this writing (2023-06-01), Hazer implements the 4.10 GSV definition.

+#### Update 2023-06-02

+I sent these notes to the NMEA and they sent me the errata that I should have probably gotten with the 0183 4.11 PDF.

+ERRATA #0183 20190507 GSV Sentence: replaces "GNSS System ID" with "Signal ID" in the GSV sentence prototype.

+ERRATA #0183 20190515 GSV Sentence: reproduces all of the "GSV - GNSS Satellites In View" section of the spec, eliminating note 3d completely, and replacing "GNSS System ID" with "Signal ID".

 ## GlobalSat BU-353N5 Quectel L89?
 Missing GSV Sentences

 The GlobalSat BU-353N5, which I believe uses a Quectel L89 chip